Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 My own wedding was outdoors too and was so very nice.
 I hope you have lovely weather in your area on this special day.

 My daughter had a buffet with BBQ cocktail weiners and meatballs..each in a crockpot.
 She bought hunks of cheese at Sam's Club and cut it herself.
 The weiners and meatballs were bought there also.
-Some of the wholesale places have decent potato salad and you can doctor it up with your own seasonings.
-The day-old bread shop is a good thing to use for sandwiches.
-Good luck.

 A taco bar is something lots of people would enjoy.
 Just put out seasoned chicken and beef along with platters of taco shells, fixins and various salsas. most will be happy with one or the other.
 You could even put out some wraps for people who prefer the soft variety.
 To expand on the theme you could even serve some Sangria punch...a good way to stretch your wine bill.
 Make it by adding a 2 Liter each of orange soda and ginger ale to a gallon of inexpensive wine.
 (I like Paisano) along with some fruit..really good and relatively inexpensive.